csskene/ABC-dynamo_FTLE/README.md

 Code structure
 1. FTLE_kinematic - Julia code to calculate the FTLEs for given flow profiles.
 2. Floquet - Dedalus v3 code to calculate the Floquet exponents and mu
-3. particles - Module for Dedalus v2 that allows for quick interpolation of velocities at particle positions and particle tracking.
+3. particle_tracker - Module for Dedalus v2 that allows for quick interpolation of velocities at particle positions and particle tracking.
-4. Lyapunov exponents - Dedalus v2 code to solve for time-dependent ABC flows.
+4. FTLE_non_linear - Dedalus v2 code to solve for time-dependent ABC flows.
 Also allows for the FTLE exponents to be calculated using the particle tracking module.

 ## Citation
 If you find this code useful please cite the paper